 Fixed-wing drones have a longer flight time/range but are less manoeuvrable

-As drones get more affordable and versatile they are becoming more accessible to all sorts of people who would have never been mapping before.
-However, a professional surveyor who has an in-depth understanding of modelling the real world can produce better quality models.
+As drones get more affordable and versatile, they are becoming more accessible to all sorts of people who would have never been mapping before.
+However, a professional surveyor with an in-depth understanding of modelling the real world can produce better quality models.
 Qualified Surveyors have an in-depth understanding of measuring and modelling the real world.
 Surveyors understand what goes in has a direct bearing on what comes out.
 Building in precision means a process that often involves work without a single point being measured.
-A full understanding of precision and repeatability and a rigorous approach to data gathering transforms average data into precise data that is also accurate.
+A full understanding of precision and repeatability and a rigorous approach to data gathering transforms average data into precise, accurate data.
 Efficient workflows, compliant with the Civil Aviation Authority (CAA) GVC using survey-grade DJI drones underpin that.
-Drone surveys leverage all the benefits of drones with our surveyor’s knowledge and experience to give you superior results with high-quality 3D models of your assets.
+Drone surveys leverage all the benefits of drones with our civil engineering surveyors’ knowledge and experience to give you superior results with high-quality 3D models of your assets.
 Unmanned Aerial vehicles are here to stay and like many industries, they have transformed land surveying.

 We provide the following drone surveying services: